Cap-go/docs/upgrade/from-v2-to-v3.md

 import { CapacitorUpdater } from '@capgo/capacitor-updater'
 ```

-Then build your code again `npm run build` and copy assets again `npx cap copy`.
+Then build your code again `npm run build` and copy assets once more `npx cap copy`.

 You should be able now to test the last auto-update system